ChandanRabha/Breaking-Bad-React/README.md

 =>Application was made only using Functional Components and React Hooks.

 =>For Authentication Firebase is used.
-Note: To run the application in a local machine, the firebase api details need to be saved in the 'env' file in the root directory of the project.
+(Note): To run the application in a local machine, the firebase api details need to be saved in the 'env' file in the root directory of the project.

 => The Project utilises the Breaking Bad Api in two ways that is Character Wise and Episodic Wise.